US deaths top 1,000 as $2.2 trillion in virus aid approved

 In Washington, President Donald Trump has called for Americans to dedicate themselves for 15 days to social distancing, including staying home from work and closing bars and restaurants to help try to stall the spread of the disease.

-Yet, he's also grumbled that “our country wasn’t built to be shut down” and vowed not to allow "the cure be worse than the problem” — apparently concerned that the the outbreak's devastating effects on financial markets and employment will harm his chances for re-election later this year.
+Yet, he's also grumbled that “our country wasn’t built to be shut down” and vowed not to allow "the cure be worse than the problem” —apparently concerned that the outbreak's devastating effects on financial markets and employment will harm his chances for reelection later this year.

 “The LameStream Media is the dominant force in trying to get me to keep our Country closed as long as possible in the hope that it will be detrimental to my election success,” Trump tweeted Wednesday.